Siva Motor Car Company

-Company History
+Company history

-The designer Neville Trickett and Nick Jenke set up a company called Neville Tricket (Design) Ltd in April 1967 based in Blandford Forum, Dorset.
-At the suggestion of Michael Saunders, who ran a company called Siva Engineering in Bournemouth, the pair set out to design a series of Edwardian-looking cars.
+The designers Neville Trickett and Nick Jenke set up a company called Neville Tricket (Design) Ltd in April 1967 based in Blandford Forum, Dorset.
+At the suggestion of Michael Saunders, who ran a company called Siva Engineering in Bournemouth, the pair set out to design a series of Edwardian-looking cars, and founded the Siva Motor Car Company in 1969.
 A sales company, Siva Motor Car Co.
 Ltd was based in Aylesbury, Buckinghamshire.
 Production ended in 1976.
 In total, about 185 cars were made.

 Vehicles

 The Edwardian series had bodies largely made of glass fibre that could be fitted to a chassis supplied by the customer.
 The first in 1969, pre-dating the founding of the Siva company, was the two seat Roadster and four seat Tourer on a Ford Popular chassis.
 For GBP125 the builder received a body, scuttle and bonnet, four wings, wheel covers and a basic instruction sheet.
 Extras included a windscreen, weather equipment and upholstery.
 Complete cars were also available at GBP355.
 The last cars were made in 1974 after around 80 Tourers and 25 Roadsters had been made.
-A Tourer named Bessie first appeared in Doctor Who and the Silurians (1970).
-She provided a transport solution throughout the era of the Third Doctor, but was also used by the Fourth, and by the Seventh.
 The first Edwardians were followed by the Raceabout and San Remo on a VW Beetle frame and Parisienne on a Citroen 2CV.
 126 Edwardian kits were produced.

 A more successful model was the Mini Buggy similar to VW beach buggies, but based on the Mini.
 The kit with chassis and body cost GBP 195.
 By 1976, 95 had been made.
 The project was sold to Euromotor in Amsterdam who continued production until 1976 when a fire destroyed their factory.
 The Mule was similar to the Mini Moke.
 A steel tube frame with Mini subframes formed the basis.
 Between 1970 and 1975 Siva made 12 of them.